keithrbennett/rika/README.md

   See the "Running the Tika Server as a Jar file" section of https://cwiki.apache.org/confluence/display/TIKA/TikaServer for more information.

-* @chrismattman and others have provided a [Python library and CLI](https://github.com/chrismattmann/tika-python) that interfaces with the Tika server.
+* @chrismattman and others have provided a ["tika_python" Python library and CLI](https://github.com/chrismattmann/tika-python) that interfaces with the Tika server.

 ## Contributing